 The parents of a Black student at a Catholic high school in Alabama have filed a lawsuit after the student was allegedly tormented by racist bullies who drew him as a monkey and called him racial slurs.

-According to AL.com, the incident occurred at Prince of Peace Catholic School in Hoover, Ala.
+the incident occurred at Prince of Peace Catholic School in Hoover, Ala.

 In a video of the escalating taunts, posted on social media, a student can be heard using the n-word and also saying that the Black student “escaped my slave house.”